Henry Lyster Jameson

-Henry Paul William Lyster Jameson (1875, Louth – 26 February 1922, West Mersea) was a zoologist, who studied pearl-formation.
+Henry Paul William Lyster Jameson (1875 – 26 February 1922) was an Irish zoologist who studied pearl-formation.
 He also made contributions to speleology and encouraged the study of psychology in adult education.

-Life
+Early life

-H. Lyster Jameson was born in Louth the son of Paul Lyster Jameson, the rector of Killincoole.
+H. Lyster Jameson was born in County Monaghan the son of Paul Lyster Jameson, the rector of Killincoole.
 He was educated at Trinity College Dublin.
 In 1895 he explored the Marble Arch Caves with Édouard-Alfred Martel, and was the first to describe fauna in the Mitchelstown Cave.